 Jane Long (Development Executive at Heel and Toe) was on BBC Tees Breakfast on April 29th 2017 talking to Mike Hill about the Footprints Appeal and their Onesie Walk which was taking place on May 1st 2017

-BBC Newcastle’s Jonathan Miles visited the new Heel and Toe centre in Pelton, where he spoke to Amanda Tweedy (Fundraising Officer for Heel and Toe) as as speaking to mums Jane Truman and Debra Smith who have children who attend therapy at Heel and Toe.
+BBC Newcastle’s Jonathan Miles visited the new Heel and Toe centre in Pelton, where he spoke to Amanda Tweedy (Fundraising Officer for Heel and Toe) as well as speaking to mums Jane Truman and Debra Smith who have children who attend therapy at Heel and Toe.

 This video is from the BBC show Saints and Sinners and gives an insight into what conductive education is and how it helps children.

-Three years ago, Callum Brown needed surgery in America to help him walk on his own.
+Back in 2010, Callum Brown needed surgery in America to help him walk on his own.
 Callum had spent his life using walking aids.
 His goal of walking unaided required £50,000 of fundraising, a pioneering operation, followed by a year of intensive physiotherapy.

 But now he’s done it, and he has received a standing ovation from his classmates.
 But his legs were holding him back.

 A career as a footballer was a far off dream.
 To even walk on his own, he needed revolutionary surgery in America.
 He had the surgery last January.
 And four hours later he took his first delicate painful steps.
 From early 2013 he’d spend 3-4 days a week receiving therapy from Heel and Toe.
 Here is the report from Tyne Tees and features Jane Long, Development Manager at Heel and Toe.